eudorach/ds_codesummary/COVID-19stats.md

 * Statistical summary: For each continent, the average (mean) daily new cases were calculated.

-* Visualization: Line plots and bar charts were created to compare new case averages across continents.
+* Visualization: bar charts were created to compare new case averages across continents.

 Python libraries such as pandas and matplotlib (or seaborn) were used for data manipulation and visualization.

-Initially how the average of new cases varied within continents was performed.
 <img src="imgs/rc-243/1.png?raw=true"/>
 <img src="imgs/rc-243/2.png?raw=true"/>
 <img src="imgs/rc-243/3.png?raw=true"/>
 <img src="imgs/rc-243/4.png?raw=true"/>
 <img src="imgs/rc-243/continents.png?raw=true"/>
 <br>

 South America had the highest average new case rate followed by North America.

 ## Results